Killing of Solomos Solomou: Early life

-Solomou was originally from the town of Famagusta, which fell under the control of the Turkish military as a result of the Turkish Peace Operation of 1974.
+Solomou was originally from the town of Famagusta, which fell under the control of the Turkish military as a result of the Turkish invasion of 1974.
 Like hundreds of thousands of other Cypriots, Solomou and his family became internally displaced persons.
-They fled to the nearby town of Paralimni, where he grew up with other Greek-Cypriot refugees..
+They fled to the nearby town of Paralimni, where he grew up with other Greek-Cypriot refugees.

 Incident

 Following the funeral of Tassos Isaac, who was beaten to death by a crowd of Grey Wolves (Turkish nationalists) in the United Nations Buffer Zone three days earlier, a group of Greek Cypriots returned to the area to continue the protest.
 Among these demonstrators was Solomou, a second cousin of Isaac.
 At around 2:20 pm, Solomou distanced himself from the rest of the demonstrators and walked towards a Turkish military post in Deryneia.
 Ignoring Turkish soldiers' many warnings, Solomou climbed a flagpole with the intention of replacing its Turkish flag with a Greek flag, but was shot by the soldiers.
-After his death, Turkish soldiers let UN soldiers to take his body from the buffer zone to return it to his family.
+After his death, Turkish soldiers let UN soldiers take his body from the buffer zone to return it to his family.

 The whole scene was taped by nearby journalists and was seen on live television.
 Solomou's funeral was held on 16 August in Paralimni, attended by thousands of people with an official day of mourning.
 A few days after the incident, Greek Prime Minister Costas Simitis visited Cyprus; together with Cypriot President Glafcos Clerides, he visited the homes of the families of Isaac and Solomou.
 Turkish Foreign Minister (and later Turkish Prime Minister) Tansu Çiller, who also visited Cyprus a few days after the incident, addressed a rally by saying that Turks would "break the hands" of anyone who insulted their flag.